 Annette has a 14 year old grandson with special needs.

 Lynn is a RN with a Bachelor’s degree in Nursing from the Medical College of Georgia and a Masters Degree in Healthcare Policy and Administration from Mercer University in Atlanta.

 During her career, Lynn has held a number of professional leadership roles including Vice President of Nursing at Georgia Baptist Medical Center.
-She currently serves as the Chief Operating Officer of Northside Hospital Forsyth.
+She currently serves as the Chief Executive Officer of Northside Hospital Forsyth.